mne-tools/mne-python/doc/overview/roadmap.rst

 Diversity, Equity, and Inclusion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MNE-Python is commited to recruiting and retaining a diverse pool of contributors, see :gh:`8221`.
+MNE-Python is committed to recruiting and retaining a diverse pool of contributors, see :gh:`8221`.

 .. _bids-integration: